the-gigi/modern-go-programming/manuscript/chapter 1 - a violent introduction to go.md

 ## Delinkcious

 Let's take a quick break from Go and talk about Delinkcios - our sample application.
-Dlinkcious is a [Delicious](https://en.wikipedia.org/wiki/Delicious_(website)) wannabe.
+Delinkcious is a [Delicious](https://en.wikipedia.org/wiki/Delicious_(website)) wannabe.
 If you've lived under a rock then Delicious is/was a successful link management service that exchanges hands a few times and is eventually purchased by Pinboard, which runs a similar service and intends to shutdown Delicious soon.

-Anyway, Delinkcious will let users you store URLs to cool places on the web, tag them and then query them in various ways.
+Anyway, Delinkcious will let users store URLs to cool places on the web, tag them and then query them in various ways.
 Throughout the book I will use Delikcious as a platform to demonstrate many Go concepts and features in the content of a real-world application.

 ## Summary